ecmwf/earthkit-data/docs/guide/encoders.rst

-.. _data-encoders:
+.. _encoders:

 Encoders
 ===============

 An **encoder** is used to generate data in a suitable format that can be written/added to a :ref:`target <data-targets>`.
-Encoders are typically used implicitly via :func:`to_target` but we can also instantiate a :class:`Encoder` and work with it directly.
+Encoders are typically used implicitly via :func:`to_target` but we can also instantiate an :class:`Encoder` and work with it directly.

 create_encoder()
 ---------------------------